Focus and distinctiveness of CRLP

 • We look into how to make best use of AI to help with, but not replace, these core elements.
 Many other people are going to be looking at AI’s application to legislation, so CRLP’s interest is relatively specific.

-Distinctive perspective of legislative drafting
+Distinctive perspective - legislative drafting

 This perspective feeds into our rationale for not taking on some of the more technical work that is better done by others in this field.